 - Close to 30 percent of motorcycle riders who were killed did not have a license to operate their motorcycle.

-- Around half of the motorcycle accidents were single-vehicle collisions while the other half involved another motor vehicle, such as a car.
+- Around half of the motorcycle accidents were single-vehicle collisions, while the other half involved another motor vehicle, such as a car.

 These statistics help to demonstrate just how serious motorcycle accidents can be.
-Over the years, there have been extensive efforts to try to identify trends in motorcycle accidents so that preventative tactics can be used to save lives.Overview: Study of Motorcycle Accidents
+Over the years, there have been extensive efforts to identify trends in motorcycle accidents so that preventative tactics can be used to save lives.Overview: Study of Motorcycle Accidents

 A recent study was published on motorcycle accidents and injury severity.
 The goal of the research article was to look for trends between the types of motorcycle accidents and injuries that people sustain.
-Based on the study of motorcycle accidents, it is important to note that crashes involving motorcycles are not just an American problem because the researchers pointed out that:
+Based on the study of motorcycle accidents, it is essential to note that crashes involving motorcycles are not just an American problem because the researchers pointed out that:

 - Almost 50 percent of the deaths on the road are suffered by people with the least amount of protection (pedestrians, motorcycle riders, and bicycle riders).

 - Motorcycle riders make up about one out of every ten road deaths in Europe.